cjmatta/ConfluentPlatformWikipediaDemo/README.md

 $ ./scripts/configure_kibana_dashboard.sh
 ```

 10. Open Kibana [http://localhost:5601/](http://localhost:5601/).
-Navigate to the "Saved Objects" tab and click `import` and load the `kibana_dash.json` file.
-Navigate to the Dashboard tab (speedometer icon) and click open -> "Wikipedia"
+Navigate to "Management --> Saved Objects" and click `Import` and load the `kibana_dash.json` file, click "Yes, overwrite all".
+Navigate to the Dashboard tab (speedometer icon) and open "Wikipedia".

-11. Check back in with Control Center GUI to see status on messages produced/consumed
+11. Return to the Confluent Control Center GUI to see status of messages produced/consumed

 #### Teardown and stopping